Free Seminar: "How to Become an Enrolled Agent", October 2, 2014, Click here for details.

 Registration and Tuition

-The course is offered in its entirety for $799.
-Students and Alumni from Molloy will receive a 10% discount.
-Those individuals who have previously passed one or more parts will be eligible to receive a one time 10% discount for the entire program upon presentation of a completed part certification.
+The course is offered in its entirety for $849.
+Students and Alumni from Molloy, as well as members of the Financial Planning Association (FPA) of LI, will receive a 10% discount.
+In addition, those individuals who have previously passed one or more parts will be eligible to receive a one time 10% discount for the entire program upon presentation of a completed part certification.
+One discount per person.

 Students should register for classes at least one week prior to the start of classes.
 Online registration is available by clicking here.
-Phone in registration is available by calling 516 678 5000 ext.
-6206 with your MasterCard or Visa.
+Phone in registration is available by calling 516.323.3550 with your MasterCard or Visa.
 To register in person, by fax or mail, please follow the directions on our web page: www.molloy.edu/ce/registration under Registration.
 Course Number: 13UENA1000A